mckellwoodland/fid-med-eval/README.md

                         Specify the batch size for inference.
 ```

-Once the features are extracted, you can calcute the FD.
+Once the features are extracted, you can calculate the FD.
 ```
 usage: fd.py [-h] -f1 FEAT_DIR1 -f2 FEAT_DIR2